mcunningham917/PHdoc/Execution.md

 Matlab scripts are separated into two folders: `Example`, designed for simple user experience, and `Core/`, which contains the scripts need to run PH.

-`Example` includes two scripts needed for to perform the demo:
+`Example` includes two scripts needed to perform the demo:

 `Defaults.m`, a script that be can shared by multiple driver scripts.
 `CostaRica.m`, used to generate the example analysis.